geekiam/website/static/posts/what-is-trustless-authentication.md

 `p@ssword12` , then on another site they insist on lowercase and uppercase characters then the password evolves to, `P@ssword12`,  then another insists on some minimum length of 12, `P@ssword1234`

+> 81% of data breaches are due to stolen and weak passwords

 Invariably, most users will use the same email address across a number of websites, because most likely it's the email address they most likely use.
 It has become somewhat common place for people to have more than one email address, but the problem is, they are more than likely have an email address they used to register for websites and a much more